 Snorkelling day tour to the secret underwater world of Amed

-Sunset horse riding at Yeh Gangga Beach
+Ride a horse on beautiful Yeh Gangga Beach

-Related article: A foodie's guide to Bali
+Related article: A First-Timers’ Guide to Bali

 Looking for Bali accommodation?
 We’ve got just the place…